-The average rate of germination in all greenhouse trials for E. californica was 9.86% and for B. madritensis was 51.4%.
-The abundance of B. madritensis per pot had no effect on E. californica emergence (F14 = 1.23, p = 0.28) or final number of individuals (F14 = 0.26, p = 0.62), but significantly reduced above-ground (F14 = 6.32, p = 0.025; Figure 4a) and below-ground biomass (F14 = 12.8, p < 0.001; Figure 4b).
-There was no effect of the initial seed density of B. madritensis on E. californica total biomass or final number of individuals (Table 1).
-Clipping and shade treatments significantly reduced the total biomass of E. californica, but there was no effect of between the different water levels (Table 1).
+The average rate of germination in all greenhouse trials for E. californica was 9.86% and for B. madritensis was 51.4% when grown in monocultures?
+Or across all treatments?.
+The abundance of B. madritensis per pot had no effect on E. californica proportionate emergence … ie you only added 3 seeds right so really unlikely there would be so use proportion?
+(F14 = 1.23, p = 0.28) or final number of individuals (F14 = 0.26, p = 0.62), but significantly reduced above-ground (F14 = 6.32, p = 0.025; Figure 4a) and below-ground biomass of ephedra?
+(F14 = 12.8, p < 0.001; Figure 4b).
+There was no effect of the initial seed density of B. madritensis on E. californica total biomass or final proportion of individuals established (Table 1) – this is all pretty confusing and not sure a referee will buy it.
+Need to make much more clear and link what you are doing statistically to the purpose of paper.
+Clipping and shade treatments significantly reduced the total biomass of E. californica, but there was no effect of what?? between the different water levels (Table 1). confusing

 Discussion

-Foundation shrub species support desert ecosystems through positive interactions, but can have reciprocally negative effects, particularly from exotic species.
-Our hypothesis that reciprocity between benefactor and exotic beneficiary species can be negative was supported in the San Joaquin Desert suggesting that there can be a cost of facilitation to native foundation plant species in arid systems.
-There was an inverse relationship between shrub densities and invasive grass cover (RDM) in the field.
+Foundation shrub species support desert ecosystems through positive interactions, but exotic species can also capitalize on this facilitation and in turn impact the benefactors.
+This reciprocity hypothesis between benefactor and exotic beneficiary species can be negative was supported in the San Joaquin Desert suggesting that there can be a cost of facilitation to native foundation plant species in arid systems.
+There was an inverse relationship between shrub densities at the landscape scale and invasive grass cover (RDM) in the field.
 Both above and below-ground biomass for E. californica decreased with non-native grass densities in greenhouse trials.
 However, there was no evidence that environmental constraints such as light, clipping, or water availability increased the extent of suppressed recruitment of E. californica by a common invasive grass species.
 Conserving desert biodiversity can be challenging given the sensitivity of these systems to disturbance and relatively slow ability to recover (Lovich and Bainbridge 1999).
 These findings suggest that bidirectional interactions between foundational plant species and common exotic grasses are a critical factor in native recruitment and potential long-term resilience and longevity in a region.
+GOOD.

-Reciprocal cost of facilitation
+Reciprocal cost of facilitation – so there is cost of facilitation NOT reciprocal cost because reciprocal means both pay but brome is not facilitating….
+Be careful with use of terms.
+There are reciprocal interactions and a cost of facilitation.
+I think….confused so ensure you sort out these terms however you us them early in the paper